Psychology — Year 13

 The focus on the diagnosis and classification of schizophrenia will promote a greater understanding and tolerance of complex mental health disorders.

-Term 4: Forensic Psychology and Relationships
+Term 4: Issues and debates and Relationships

 Students will also sit a formal set of mock exams during this term which will include a full paper 1 (Social influence, Memory, Attachment, Psychopathology) and a full paper 2 (Approaches, Bio-Psychology, Research Methods).
 These are both 2 hours each.
-Students will also sit half of paper 3 (Issues and Debates & Schizophrenia).
+Students will also sit a modified paper 3 (Schizophrenia and Forensic psychology) which will last 1 hour.
+Students will also continue to be assessed roughly fortnightly with 24 mark (30 minutes) timed exam papers for both teachers focusing on paper 3 topics.
+These involve a mix of multiple choice, short answers and essay questions.

 Custodial sentencing